sdepold/earthquake-api/README.md

 ## Endpoints

+### GET /continents

+Returns list of all supported continents and their respective bounding box.

 ### GET /earthquakes

 Returns all earthquakes for the last 24 hours.
 The timeframe can be adjusted using the `starttime` and `endtime` query params.

+### GET /earthquakes?continent=europe

+Returns earthquakes in a certain continent's bounding box.

 ### GET /earthquakes/:id